 A significant number of employees either retired or otherwise had their employment with the City terminated.
-The City passed special emergency appropriations to provide for payment of the resulting severance liabilities in 2015, 2014, 2013, 2011 and the transition year ended December 31, 2010 for \$8,000,000, \$7,500,000, \$9,5000,000, \$9,500,000 and \$9,300,000, respectively.
+The City passed special emergency appropriations to provide for payment of the resulting severance liabilities in 2015, 2014, 2013 and for \$8,000,000, \$7,500,000, \$9,5000,000, and \$9,500,000, respectively.
 The current balance to be raised is noted in the preceding table.
 The special emergency appropriations were financed with special emergency notes, discussed further in Note D.